President Franklin Delano Roosevelt Empowered Polio Survivors and Raised Public Awareness

 “It was a shame, disgrace and embarrassment to have his wheelchair hidden in this memorial when in fact he used it every day of his life,”Alan Reich, president of the National Organization on Disability, which spearheaded the initiative.

 Disability advocates prevailed.
-The Park Service added a statue of FDR in the wheelchair he designed for himself to his monument in 1998.
+The Park Service added a statue of President F.D.
+Roosevelt in the wheelchair he designed for himself to his monument in 1998.